Sunhat/smap-coding-challenge/REPORT.md

 ### Linting
-I haven't used a Linting tool as I wanted to get this done quick.
+I haven't used a Linting tool as I wanted to get this done quickly.
 If I did have more time, I would use one that would block compilation unless code is correct